-42% of full-time U.S. workers say they wish their employers offered vision insurance, while 40% said they wished their employer also offered dental insurance.
-DENTAL INSURANCE Dental insurance helps manage the cost of dental care and promotes overall health with benefit plans and a national network.
+40% of full-time U.S. workers said they wish their employer offered dental insurance DENTAL INSURANCE Dental insurance helps manage the cost of dental care and promotes overall health with benefit plans and a national network.
 Standard dental plans provide coverage for cleanings, exams, x-rays and other preventive services at little or no cost.
 Additionally, most dental plans will cover other restorative services such as fillings and root canals and may even offer coverage for orthodontia.
-VISION INSURANCE Vision insurance offers coverage for routine exams and reduces out-of-pocket expenses for materials such as eyeglass lenses, frames and contact lenses.
 WHO DOES IT AFFECT?